Skip to main content

 Files can be uploaded one of two ways:

-- Dragging files from your file system onto the table.
-Doing so will turn the table green to indicate that the selected files can be uploaded.
+• Dragging files from your file system onto the table.
+Doing so will place a green overlay on the table to indicate that the selected files can be uploaded.

 There are a couple things to keep in mind when uploading files: